-Prerequisite: EE 44.
+Prerequisite: EE 10 or 12 or 94 and senior standing.
 This course will introduce the analog computer as a tool in engineering analysis and design.
 Emphasis will be placed on programming procedures for the study of linear and nonlinear systems.
 Electrical engineering applications will be stressed.
 The use of the computer in the laboratory will be required to complete several extensive analysis and design problems.